MDF

 Having transferred my image onto the woodblock i then proceeded to cut into it.
 The MDF in my opinion was alot more pleasant and easier to cut then most lino and i managed to cut this quite delicate fussy design quicker then a expected which was a nice surprise.

-have a very robust piece from which to make your prints, this solidity allowed me to really experiment and play around with process without worrying about damaging it.
+I think the great thing about this type of printing is that, once cut you have a very robust piece from which to make your prints, this solidity allowed me to really experiment and play around with process without worrying about damaging it.

 No comments: